mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

   }""")
 {% endhighlight %}

-None of this behavior is special to Blaze.
-We use the same mechanisms to navigate a SQL database as we use to select a column from a Pandas DataFrame.
+None of this behavior was special-cased in Blaze.
+The same mechanisms that select a table from a SQL database select a column from a Pandas DataFrame.

 Finish with HDF5 example